Swindon Works: Heyday

 This was the heyday of Swindon Works, when 14,000 people were employed and the main locomotive fabrication workshop, the A Shop was, at 11.25 acre, one of the largest covered areas in the world.

 During World War II, Swindon was again involved with military hardware, producing various types of gun mountings.
-Loco wheel-turning lathes were also ideally suited for making turret rings for tanks.
+Locomotive wheel-turning lathes were also ideally suited for making turret rings for tanks.
 The works also built landing craft and parts for midget submarines.